 #6: Don’t expect immediate results

 The safest way for your dog to lose weight is slowly!
-In fact, it’s much healthier and sustainable to implement small changes that will gradually lower your dog’s weight instead of flipping their life upside down overnight!
+In fact, it’s much healthier and sustainable to implement small changes that will gradually lower your dog’s weight instead of flipping their life upside down overnight.

-Depending on how overweight your dog is at this moment, your pup’s weight loss journey could last anywhere from a few months to a year.
-After that, it will be a matter of maintaining a healthy lifestyle filled with regular exercise, mental stimulation, and nutritious dog food!
 As you go through this journey with your dog, make sure to give them plenty of love, attention, and positive praise.
 Weight loss is difficult for doggos, too, and they’ll appreciate all the encouragement they can get!